adamwong246/adamwong246.github.io/src/blogEntries/67/index.md

 publishedAt: Wed Nov 26 2025 10:16:27 GMT-0800 (Pacific Standard Time)
 ---

-Silas wants out of the criminal life, but to do so he must cross some very powerful people.
+Silas wants out of the criminal life, but to do so he must cross somevery powerful people.

 # Silas's Last Score
 ## from the collection "Songs of Sol"